XiongLuoxing/marsala/README.md

 1. SNV

-First, given specific genomic region (less than 2Mbp) Marsala detects SNVs for A, F and E (as well as PB1 and PB2) seperately.
+First, given specific genomic region (less than 2Mbp) Marsala detects SNVs for A, F and E (as well as PB1 and PB2) seperately. <br />

-Then, Marsala compares the genotypes between A amd F and infer which one of the chromosome homologous was passed from A to F. (i.e. risk genomic mate determination)
+Then, Marsala compares the genotypes between A amd F and infer which one of the chromosome homologous was passed from A to F. (i.e. risk genomic mate determination) <br />

-Next, Marsala compares the genotypes between F and E and estimate the ratio of risk passed sites to all passed sites.
+Next, Marsala compares the genotypes between F and E and estimate the ratio of risk passed sites to all passed sites. <br />

-Finally, Marsala determines whether this E obtains the risk genomic region which contains disease-related mutation.
+Finally, Marsala determines whether this E obtains the risk genomic region which contains disease-related mutation. <br />

 2. CNV